The Universal Language of Football: A Full Guide

 Football is more than just fandom, more than simply supporting a professional or national team.
 It’s much more than the big stars and the full stadiums.

-Through grassroots leagues and local coaching, football becomes more than a sport—it becomes the most universal language.
-On pitches across the world, from England to Europe to small villages in South America, kids who may not speak the same language can still communicate through a shared passion for the beautiful game.
+Through grassroots leagues and local coaching, football becomes more than a sport and it becomes a universal language.
+On pitches across the world, from England to Europe to small villages in South America, kids who may not speak the same language can still communicate through a shared passion for the game.

 Social Media and New Traditions